scrabbletank/farhome-rules/rulesdoc.md

 A blast of holy light emits from your symbol.
 All undead within 3 tiles must make a charisma save vs your spellcasting.
 On fail, they take 2 wounds and are turned.
 On a success they take 1 wound instead.
 An undead possessing a creature is forced out if they are turned.

-Add a wound die and increase the area by 2 tiles for every level above the 3rd.
+Add a wound die and increase the area by 2 tiles for every level above 3rd.